Ricky842484/sketchware-zht-lang/README.md

 and then open the main Sketchware app.

 # Warning
-1. Never republishing my project without my copyright
+You can use my work, but please type my name and this original project information.

-2. Never publish the project on Sketchware
+Never publish the project on Sketchware

+If you do something wrong, you may have "problems".

+# Download

+Only use Github, Miicoapps App Store, Microapps Translate Blog or Microapps Developer Blog's download.